msperlin/GetDFPData/README.md

-# CRAN Package GetDFPData - Reading Annual Financial Reports from Bovespa
+# CRAN Package GetDFPData - Reading Annual Financial Reports from Bovespa's DFP, FRE and FCA systems

-Package `GetITRData` provides a R interface to all financial statements available in B3's [website](http://www.bmfbovespa.com.br/).
+Package `GetDFPData` provides a R interface to all financial statements and companies information available in B3's [website](http://www.bmfbovespa.com.br/).
 It not only downloads the data but also organizes it in a tabular format and allows the use of inflation indexes.
 Users can select companies and a time period to download all available data.
 Several information about current companies, such as sector and available quarters are also at reach.
-The main purpose of the package is to make it easy to access financial statements in large scale research, facilitating the reproducibility of corporate finance studies with B3 data.
+The main purpose of the package is to make it easy to access financial statements in large scale research, facilitating the reproducibility of corporate finance studies.

 # Installation

-The package is available in CRAN (release version) and in Github (development version).
+The package is (NOT YET) available in CRAN (release version) and in Github (development version).
 You can install any of those with the following code:

 ```
 # Release version in CRAN